andricicezar/fstar-io/README.md

-## Secure Compilation of F★ Programs with IO Against Linked Weakly-Typed Code
+## Securely Compiling F* Programs With IO and Then Linking Them Against Weakly-Typed Interfaces

 ## Prerequisites